Halt In Subsidies For Health Insurers Expected To Drive Up Costs For Middle Class

 "Ending the CSR payments is another sign that President Trump is doing what he can to undermine the stability of the individual market under the ACA," wrote Tim Jost, professor emeritus of law at Washington and Lee University who contributes to the Health Affairs blog.

-The decision will most directly affect middle-class families who buy their own without financial help from the government.
+The decision will most directly affect middle-class families who buy their own insurance without financial help from the government.
 Consumers who earn more than 400 percent of the federal poverty level — an individual with income of about $48,000 or a family of four that makes more than $98,400 — will likely see their costs for coverage rise next year by an average of about 20 percent nationwide.

-People with lower incomes will be unaffected since the ACA provides government subsidies that ensure their out-of-pocket insurance costs remain stable.
-So when premiums rise, the subsidies rise in tandem.
+People with lower incomes will be unaffected since the ACA, also known as Obamacare, provides government subsidies — in the form of tax credits — that ensure their out-of-pocket insurance costs remain stable.
+So when premiums rise, those tax credits rise in tandem.

-"We now know what Trumpcare looks like and it's pretty ugly," said Ezekiel Emanuel, an oncologist who chairs the Department of Medical Ethics and Health Policy at the University of Pennsylvania.
+"We now know what Trumpcare looks like, and it's pretty ugly," said Ezekiel Emanuel, an oncologist who chairs the Department of Medical Ethics and Health Policy at the University of Pennsylvania.

 "The people who are particularly going to hurt are the people who don't get any subsidies.
-They just have to buy their own insurance," Emanuel, one of the architects of the ACA, told Morning Edition Friday.
+They just have to buy their own insurance," Emanuel, one of the architects of the ACA, told Morning Edition on Friday.

-Ironically, the decision to end the $7 billion-a-year in cost-sharing payments is likely to cost the federal government more than making them — nearly $200 billion over 10 years, according to the Congressional Budget Office.
+Ironically, the decision to end the $7 billion-a-year cost-sharing payments is likely to cost the federal government more than making them — nearly $200 billion over 10 years, according to the Congressional Budget Office.

+That is because the ACA requires that premiums don't exceed a set percentage of a person's income.
+So as premiums set by insurance companies rise over time, the government has to boost its tax credits so the cost to the consumer remains the same.

 Last year, about 85 percent of people who bought Obamacare insurance got a tax credit, according to the Centers for Medicare and Medicaid Services.